JimmyDianWijaya/Twitch-Project/README.md

 I also provided data visualisations on question number 1, 2 and 4 using Python Matplotlib.

-The findings of this project is presented in the PowerPoint file.

 Feel free to download these files for a sneak peek how I approached this project

 Kind Regards,